 “Yes,” she said.
-“It's just as the doctor expected, but it doesn't really change anything.
+“It's what the doctor expected, but it doesn't really change anything.
 Just continue taking your levothyroxine.”

-Even though the doctor suspected I had Hashimoto’s, she hadn’t tested me, because it made no difference to her recommended treatment: levothyroxine and TSH testing only.
+Even though the doctor expected that I had Hashimoto’s, she hadn’t tested me because it made no difference to her standard treatment: levothyroxine and TSH testing only.

-Although a Hashimoto’s diagnosis may not have changed my doctor's treatment plan, it certainly changed mine.
+Although a Hashimoto’s diagnosis may not have changed her treatment plan, it certainly changed mine.

-Knowing I had Hashimoto’s was a key to a whole new world of options to improve my health, and I pursued them!
-The first thing I did was find a new doctor, and then change my diet and lifestyle.
-I chose to work with a naturopath who helped uncover and address underlying issues, like imbalances in my intestinal bacteria (gut dysbiosis) and nutrient imbalances.
+Knowing I had Hashimoto’s was a key to a whole new world of options to improve my health, and I pursued them with gusto.
+The first thing I did was find a new doctor and then change my diet and lifestyle.
+The best option in my area was a naturopath who helped uncover and address underlying issues, like imbalances in my intestinal bacteria (gut dysbiosis) and nutrient imbalances.
 Her willingness to do the detective work, listen to me, and validate that what I was going through was NOT all in my head changed my life, and I continue to work with her to this day.

 Your Next Steps